 The first wave of immigration happened in the mid-1700s, with the Amish moving primarily into Pennsylvania.
 More Amish immigrants came to America in the 1800s, settling in New York, the Midwest, and Ontario.

-Also see Do Amish People Pay Taxes? to learn more.
+Also see What Do Amish People Believe? to learn more.

 Is There Racial Diversity in the Amish Community?